 To maintain consistency, we should follow the standard from Scrum.org when talking about this topic.

 What is scrum?
-Scrum is a type of methodology.
-In this article, we are talking about scrum works as an agile framework for developing, delivering, and sustaining complex products.
+The direct answer is : Scrum is a type of methodology.
+In this article, we will talk about scrum works as an agile framework for developing, delivering, and sustaining complex products.

 Basically, scrum is an type of approach to archive agility in a sense.
-The word agile was in ‘Manifesto for agile software development’ , which will be explained in another article by me, What is DevOps and what isn’t .
-In the background of such purpose of agile development, delivering and sustaining software, we have a type of framework called scrum, which will teach us how to archive this in details.
+The word agile was in ‘Manifesto for agile software development’ , which will be explained in another article, What is DevOps and what isn’t .
+In the background of such purpose of agile development, delivering and sustaining software, we have a type of framework called Scrum, which will teach us how to archive this in details.
+Nowadays , many big company tends to implement such development pattern to improve the efficiency of delivery.

 Notice that scrum is just a methodology, so everyone can modify specific approaches below to adapt to real conditions.